percona/pbm-docs/docs/about-docs.md

 # About Percona Backup for MongoDB documentation

-In this documentation you will find comprehensive information about the features, operations, and functionality of Percona Backup for MongoDB (PBM).
-Also reference materials on PBM commands and configuration file options are available for you here.
+This documentation provides comprehensive information about the features and operation guide for Percona Backup for MongoDB (PBM).
+Reference materials on PBM commands and configuration file options are also available here.

 ## Versions